hkeating27/Worksheet-Program/README.txt

 **Assign 05 Time Spent Towards Completion:** 6.5 **Assign 05 Time Spent Debugging:** 5
 **Assign 05 Time Spent Learning Techniques:** 1.5

-I think that my estimation skills are fairly accurate.
-I'm usually either off by 0-1 hours (with the exception of assignment 02).
-However, I did seem to have a problem on the 5th assignment with debugging.
-Part of this was I tried to debug the XML methods without fully understanding how the XML methods work.
-Once I did took some time watching a video and reading the Microsoft documentation, I was able to debug those methods quite quickly.
-In the future I think that I'll just do the learning before I spend several hours trying to debug something I don't fully understand.